Introducing the Novatron, a novel mirror fusion concept: The Novatron magnetic field geometry

-A core feature of the Novatron design is the high mirror ratio, which again, is crucial in suppressing axial losses.
-For a reactor sized Novatron, the mirror ratio is planned to exceed 16.
-Even assuming the conservative $n \tau_E$ relation of $log_{10}(R_M)$ \cite{Post1987} as originally suggested by Rosenbluth, a high mirror ratio contributes significantly to the confinement time.
+A core feature of the Novatron design is the high mirror ratio, crucial for suppressing axial losses.
+For a reactor-sized Novatron, the mirror ratio is planned to exceed 16.
+Even assuming the conservative $\log_{10}(R_M)$ scaling of $n \tau_E$ ~\cite{Post1987}, a high mirror ratio will contribute significantly to the confinement time.
+Fig.~\ref{fig:lines} shows the magnetic field strength along three different field lines.